THE INSIDER INTERVIEWS: NISHA PARTI

 Nisha Parti has extensive experience in the film industry, having spent over 10 years working at internationally high-profile companies including Warner Bros, Warner Music UK, New Line Cinema and leading film agents ICM (now Independent).

-Working with David Heyman, Nisha was the first to read and discover the unpublished manuscript of HARRY POTTER and recognise its potential which lead to him securing the film rights for a joint venture between Heyday Films and Warner Bros.
+Working with David Heyman who recently produced PADDINGTON 2, Nisha was the first to read and discover the unpublished manuscript of HARRY POTTER and recognise its potential which lead to him securing the film rights for a joint venture between Heyday Films and Warner Bros.

 Nisha went on to create Parti Productions, a company that aims to produce commercially successful films for the International market that have at their heart a link to India.
 She has an exclusive first look deal with Kudos to discover new talent and develop and produce TV drama with them.